Edward Jenner

-In the West, Jenner is often called "the father of immunology", and his work is said to have saved "more lives than any other man".
-In Jenner's time, smallpox killed around 10% of global population, with the number as high as 20% in towns and cities where infection spread more easily.
+Jenner is often called "the father of immunology", and his work is said to have saved "more lives than any other man".
+In Jenner's time, smallpox killed around 10% of the global population, with the number as high as 20% in towns and cities where infection spread more easily.
 In 1821, he was appointed physician to King George IV, and was also made mayor of Berkeley and justice of the peace.
-A member of the Royal Society.
+He was a member of the Royal Society.
 In the field of zoology, he was among the first modern scholars to describe the brood parasitism of the cuckoo (Aristotle also noted this behaviour in his History of Animals).
 In 2002, Jenner was named in the BBC's list of the 100 Greatest Britons.

 Early life

 Edward Jenner was born on 17 May 1749 in Berkeley, Gloucestershire, England as the eighth of nine children.
 His father, the Reverend Stephen Jenner, was the vicar of Berkeley, so Jenner received a strong basic education.